Approximate Nearest Neighbor for Curves: Simple, Efficient, and Deterministic: Introduction

 Har-Peled and Kumar~\cite{HK11} considered approximate nearest-neighbor for general metric spaces where the query points are constrained to lie on a subspace of low doubling dimension.
-It is easy to show that the doubling dimension of the metric space of DFD for curves of length $m$ in $d$ dimensions, is bounded by $O(md)$.
+It is easy to show that the doubling dimension of the metric space for curves of length $m$ in $d$ dimensions under DFD, is bounded by $O(md)$.
 Therefore, their result implies that one can construct a $(1+\eps)$-approximate nearest-neighbor data-structure requiring space in $n\eps^{-O(md)}$ and with query time in $2^{O(md)}\log(n/\eps)$.
-Note that in \cite{DS17} and \cite{EP18} the query time is exponential in $md$ and $m$, respectively, while the space complexity is suboptimal (and in \cite{DS17}, the approximation factor is $O(d^{3/2})$ and not $(1+\eps)$).
+Note that in \cite{DS17} and \cite{EP20} the query time is exponential in $md$ and $m$, respectively, while the space complexity is suboptimal (and in \cite{DS17}, the approximation factor is $O(d^{3/2})$ and not $(1+\eps)$).
 In this paper, we get the exact same space as in ~\cite{HK11} (up to a $\log n$ factor), which seems to be optimal, while the query time is linear in $md$ (using the more structured input).

-\paragraph{Subsequent work.}In a recent manuscript, Driemel, Psarros, and Schmidt~\cite{DPS19}, study the asymmetric setting of $(1+\eps,r)$-ANNC under DFD.
-They follow our approach of preparing in advance the answers to all relevant queries on a discretization of the space, to construct a randomized data structure with space in $n\cdot O\left( \frac{kd^{3/2}}{\eps}\right)^{dk}$ and query time in $O(dk)$.
-They also show how to derandomize their data structure, at the cost of increasing the space to $d^{3/2}nk\eps^{-1}\cdot O\left( \frac{kd^{3/2}}{\eps}\right)^{dk}$, and the query time to $O(d^{5/2}k^2\eps^{-1}(\log n+kd\log\frac{kd}{\eps}))$.
+\paragraph{Subsequent work.}In a recent work, Bringmann et al.~\cite{BDNP22} study the asymmetric setting of $(1+\eps,r)$-ANNC under continuous \frechet\ distance, for one-dimensional polygonal curves (time series).
+Improving upon the work of Driemel and Psarros~\cite{DP21}, they use the idea of signatures to obtain some sort of a discrete version of the problem, and then follow our approach of preparing in advance the answers to all relevant queries on a discretization of the space (which was also used in~\cite{DP21}), to construct a data structure with space in $n\cdot O\left( \frac{m}{k\eps}\right)^{k}$ and query time in $O(1)^k$.
+They also show that an approximation factor of $(2+\eps)$ can be obtained with the same space bound and $O(k)$ query time.
 This provides additional evidence that our approach to ANNC, although quite simple and easy to implement, seems to produce more efficient data structures than those obtained using tools such as LSH and randomized projections.
-Moreover, in this version of our manuscript we show how to improve upon the results in~\cite{DPS19} for the asymmetric setting.
+In addition, \cite{BDNP22} present conditional lower bounds for several different settings of the problem.